 The COVID-19 pandemic has had a significant influence on the manufacturing industry over the previous two years.
 Moreover, the market has been negatively affected by the decline in the construction activity leading to a decreased demand for heat pumps in practically all countries.
 Additionally, the delays in the delivery of these systems and deferring of new installation projects, due to the disruptions in the logistical network, hampered the industry growth.
 Simultaneously, the market has demonstrated the capability of dealing with such short-term disturbances, as long-term concerns, such as energy efficiency and environment-friendliness, remain unaltered.

 Major Heat pump OEMs have been extensively involved in product launches.
 For instance, in February 2022, Danish OEM Sabroe, a brand under Johnson Controls International, launched the 273 S, a high-temperature ammonia heat pump capable of delivering 95°C (203°F) heat with minimal energy consumption.

 Similarly, in November 2021, Daikin Europe N.V., a part of Daikin Industries Ltd., launched the Daikin Altherma 3 H MT, a mid-temperature hydrosplit heat pump, to replace polluting boilers in recently built houses.

 Key enterprises in the heat pump market include Samsung Electronics Co.
-Ltd., DENSO Corporation, Midea Group, Panasonic Corporation, Mitsubishi Electric Corporation, Johnson Controls International, Daikin Industries Ltd., Carrier Global Corporation, LG Corporation, Trane Technologies plc, GEA Group AG, FUJITSU Limited, Thermax Limited, Danfoss A/S, and GLEN DIMPLEX GROUP.
+Ltd., DENSO CORP., Midea Group Co.
+Ltd., Panasonic Corporation, Mitsubishi Electric Corporation, Johnson Controls International plc, Daikin Industries Ltd., Carrier Global Corporation, LG Electronics Inc., Trane Technologies plc, and GEA Group Aktiengesellschaft.